japila-books/spark-sql-internals/docs/spark-sql-TextBasedFileFormat.md

 `isSplitable` returns `true` when the compression codec is not used (i.e. `null`) or is a Hadoop https://hadoop.apache.org/docs/current/api/org/apache/hadoop/io/compress/SplittableCompressionCodec.html[SplittableCompressionCodec] (e.g. https://hadoop.apache.org/docs/current/api/org/apache/hadoop/io/compress/BZip2Codec.html[BZip2Codec]).

-If the <<codecFactory, CompressionCodecFactory>> is not defined, `isSplitable` creates a https://hadoop.apache.org/docs/current/api/org/apache/hadoop/io/compress/CompressionCodecFactory.html[CompressionCodecFactory] (with a Hadoop `Configuration` by requesting the `SessionState` for a link:spark-sql-SessionState.adoc#newHadoopConfWithOptions[new Hadoop Configuration with extra options]).
+If the <<codecFactory, CompressionCodecFactory>> is not defined, `isSplitable` creates a https://hadoop.apache.org/docs/current/api/org/apache/hadoop/io/compress/CompressionCodecFactory.html[CompressionCodecFactory] (with a Hadoop `Configuration` by requesting the `SessionState` for a link:SessionState.md#newHadoopConfWithOptions[new Hadoop Configuration with extra options]).

 NOTE: `isSplitable` uses the input `sparkSession` to access link:SparkSession.md#sessionState[SessionState].